conference table

 • Lighting direction and intensity

 Boardrooms, on the other hand, are ideal for large or panoramic works.
+The key here is restraint - the architecture should support the art and not compete with it.

 Colour